 Chances are that the basics will be used throughout the more advanced topics and if your basics are weak, you are going to have a hard time preparing for GCSE maths.

 The best action you can take to maximize your learning is to start your revision with scrutinizing the curriculum.
 Create a checklist for revision along with a timetable that suits your daily routine.

 Keep a list of the topics you are good at and the topics which you are still weak in.
 This way you will be able to allocate your time more efficiently.
 Also, figure out your very own learning style and stick to it as you are more likely to stay motivated by studying the way you like.

-The math you were taught in primary, along with secondary school math, will be your gateway to success in GCSE Maths.
+The maths you were taught in primary, along with secondary school math, will be your gateway to success in GCSE Maths.
 Test your fluency in mathematical concepts, by taking math quizzes, playing online math games and solving free math worksheets.
-Make maths fun and monitor your readiness by
+Make maths fun and monitor your readiness by solving tricky questions.

 Be resourceful!
 Your course book is your Holy Grail.
 Utilize it for maximum revision.
 It provides all the formulas and concepts which you need to achieve an A. The information in course textbooks is way more detailed than in any revision book you might buy online.
 So try to make your course textbook your first priority then move onto studying from revision books.